Procfile

 fi

-Then in your Procfile, directly call this script:
+Then, in your Procfile, call this script directly:

 web: bash bin/start.sh

-If you forget to scale down the amount of worker containers, you will see the following error message in your application logs:
+If you don’t start by scaling down the process type you don’t want anymore, you will encounter the following error message in your application logs:

 2022-01-26 10:46:17.855295004 +0000 UTC [worker-1] Task 'worker' has not been found in your 'Procfile'

-To reduce the environment gap between the development and the production, it is important to execute the same processes in development and in any deployed environment.
+To reduce the gap between the development and the production environments, it is important to execute the same processes in both environments.

-To achieve this different tools exist.
-The most famous is foreman.
-A little ruby gem executing and displaying the output of all the processes defined in your Procfile.
+foreman is a Ruby gem executing and displaying the output of all the processes defined in your Procfile.
+You can install it with the following command:

 └> cat Procfile